Bit-Nation/specs/private_keys.md

 > TBD

 ### Ethereum Private Key
-The ethereum private key is derived via BIP32 and the `coin seed`.
+The ethereum private key is derived via BIP32 and the coin seed.
 The derivation path is `m/100H/10H`.
 The derived key is safed as the raw hex key.

-_test vector_
-- mnemonic: `abandon amount liar amount expire adjust cage candy arch gather drum buyer`
-- seed: `ad765afe783c82c7f3e6bdcb8b93fcd1b07f855fb5761418ba10724b11b72fa36440a7149f8a939aaabc451191be137d197becafc2739c1dfa748b53eb456d27`
-- derived raw private key: `dedbc9eb2b7eea18727f4b2e2d440b93e597cb283f00a3245943481785944d75`

 ### Key Storage
-All the key's will be stored in the normal file system / database of the device.
+All the keys will be stored in the normal file system / database of the device.
 They must be encrypted with AES256.
 The encryption "password" for AES256 should be derived with Scrypt from a password the user chose.
-The key storage will only safe the mnemonic and the derived key's.
-When implementing this, make sure your implementation provideds data integrety for the key's.
+The key storage will only safe the mnemonic and the derived keys.
+When implementing this, make sure your implementation provideds data integrety for the keys.
 E.g. when you derived the ethereum private key and safed it to the key store, make sure to derive it again the next time the client is started and compare it with the safed one in order to fail early in case the process of deriving them changed (I just want to notice that the way of derivation is not supposed to change, the comparison of the stored one and derived one is more to be absolutely sure that it's still the same).

 _Fields of the key storage V1_
 ```